-The Malvern College’s family of schools offers distinctive advantages for our students and staff in opportunities for exchange, transfer, sharing of practice, and professional development.
+The Malvern College family of schools offers distinct advantages for our students and staff in opportunities for exchanges, transfer, sharing of practice, and professional development.

-Malvern College Hong Kong will open in 2018 at a greenfield site near the Science Park, offering the International Baccalaureate (IB) curriculum, initially for approximately 380 students in Year 1-9, and ultimately 960 students in Year 1-13.
-Teacher-student ratio is 1:10 and maximum class size is 20-24.
+Malvern College Hong Kong will open in 2018 at a greenfield site near the Science Park, offering the International Baccalaureate (IB) curriculum, initially for approximately 380 students in Years 1-9, and ultimately 960 students in Years 1-13.
+The teacher-student ratio will be 1:10 and maximum class size is 20-24.

 The majority of places will be offered to students with foreign passports of an international background.
 Students enrolled in Malvern College Pre-School Hong Kong for a minimum of 1 year will have priority for assessment for Malvern College Hong Kong over other applicants.